Sandboxes

 error | Boot or runtime failure; check sbx.data["metadata"] for last_error |

 Activity that resets the idle clock: exec calls, file writes, preview HTTP traffic, terminal stdin.
-Once timeout_sec elapses with no activity the sandbox transitions directly to destroyed.
+For persistent sandboxes, once timeout_sec elapses the running session stops and the sandbox becomes paused.
+For explicitly non-persistent sandboxes, timeout destroys the VM and discards the filesystem.

 Current production benchmark